MichaelLeonffu/pm/docs/timemachine_notes.md

 ...until you try to take a deeper look at it and get super confused.

-Specifically if you `Enter Time Machine` and you start to see files and folders that you thought you excluded. i.e I exclude my `~/Downloads` because they can be a large temp files, but when I check my Time Machine the files may still be there.
-Also another issue is: "What happens if I add a symbolic link or an alias?"
+"Why are my excluded files showing up in Time Machine?" e.g I exclude my `~/Downloads` because they can be a large temp files, but when I check my Time Machine the files may still be there.

+"What happens if I add a symbolic link or an alias?"
 Would Time Machine follow those as well and back those up?
 How can we know what Time Machine is backing up or not backing up.

 ## Excluding files/folders